Machado joins Dodgers after deal with Orioles

 ”I’m here to win.
 At the end of the day I want to win a ring,” said Machado, who is eligible for free agency after this season. ”Everyone in there wants to win a ring.
 They fell a little short last year and they want to get back and win it.
 Whatever I can do to make the process easier or better as a team, I’m all for it.”

-The Dodgers are just looking for more of the same from the four-time All-Star.
+The Dodgers, who optioned outfielder Andrew Toles to Triple-A Oklahoma City to make room for Machado, are just looking for more of the same from the four-time All-Star.
 Machado hit .315 with 24 homers and 65 RBIs in 96 games with Orioles while making a seamless move from third base to shortstop.

 ”I think everybody knows what he’s capable of doing.
 His track record speaks for itself,” Kemp said. ”He’s one of the best right-handed hitters in baseball, one of the defensive players in baseball.
 I mean his accolades, it’s pretty impressive for as young as he is.”